U.S. set to grant automakers a lifeline -- but no bailout

 The final package contained no benefits targeted specifically at automakers.
 By contrast, U.S. airlines are set to receive $25 billion for payroll costs in cash grants that do not need to be paid back.

-John Bozzella, who heads an automotive trade group that represents U.S. and foreign automakers, said last week that "at this point we are focused not on specific industry measures but focused on broader economic measures."
+On Wednesday, S&P downgraded Ford Motor Co F.N to "junk" status, while the automaker confirmed it had drawn down its $15.4 billion credit facilities.
+S&P said Ford was at risk of another downgrade.

+Moody's warned it was considering cutting GM to junk as it faces sharply lower demand.
+"A severe disruption in automotive demand due to the coronavirus, combined with the possibility of a follow-on economic recession, will place considerable pressure on GM's cash flow and credit metrics," Moody's said.

-Still automakers do not rule out seeking additional help if auto sales or production remain frozen.
+Automakers do not rule out seeking additional help if sales or production remain frozen.

-GM and its employees paid more than $3.15 billion in state, local and payroll taxes in the United States in 2018.

-Credit rating agencies have identified the automotive sector as an industry most in need of assistance.
-A group representing major U.S. and foreign automakers sent a letter to U.S. lawmakers with other industry groups calling for loans and loan guarantees to companies of all sizes.

-GM, Ford Motor Co F.N and Fiat Chrysler Automobiles NV (FCA) FCHA.MI, FCAU.N have halted North American vehicle production until at least March 30, and people briefed on the matter said they plan to extend that into April.
+GM, Ford and Fiat Chrysler Automobiles NV (FCA) FCHA.MI, FCAU.N have halted North American vehicle production until at least March 30, and people briefed on the matter said they plan to extend that into April.

 Automakers will get some tax benefits, but the government loans are the biggest help, sources said.
 Aid will also be available to auto dealers and thousands of smaller suppliers.
 Funds for U.S. consumers also could stimulate new car sales again once stay-at-home orders lift.